-To help the player remain unseen as they do cool spy shit, the game features a camouflage system allowing you blend into your surroundings.
+To help the player remain unseen as they do cool spy missions, the game features a camouflage system allowing you blend into your surroundings.
 For the most part, this system is fairly self-explanatory – wear green when you’re surrounded by grass, brown when there’s sand and black anytime you want to look cool – however, there’s also a hidden function of camouflage that is never mentioned in the game.
 That wearing all white camo will ward off bees.
 This is a subtle nod to the fact that beekeepers wear white suits as it’s supposedly a color that, for whatever reason, bees don’t act as aggressively towards.
 Again, the game never tells you this, they just put it in because why the hell not?

-Speaking of food Snake, just like a real person, enjoys eating some foods more than he does others.
+Speaking of food, Snake, just like a real person, enjoys eating some foods more than he does others.
 Gameplay wise this makes the food Snake enjoys alleviate his hunger more than food he doesn’t.
 However, if you constantly try to feed Snake food he likes, he will eventually get sick of it and it won’t restore as much health and stamina.
 Likewise, keep feeding him food he doesn’t like and he’ll eventually learn to tolerate it and it’ll begin to restore more health when eaten.
 You can even do this with food that’s poisonous to make Snake build a tolerance to the poison allowing him to eat it in future without getting sick.
-Oh and the same thing will happen if you let Snake get bitten repeatedly by venomous animals, eventually he’ll just stop giving a shit about it and become immune to the venom.
+Oh and the same thing will happen if you let Snake get bitten repeatedly by venomous animals, eventually he’ll just stop giving it attention and become immune to the venom.

 In regards to injuries, the game features a comprehensive first-aid system which allows you to heal injuries in a realistic fashion, so you’ll need to apply ointment to a burn or disinfectant to a cut.
 You can however, if you really want to, ignore these injuries and allow them to heal over time, which will make Snake move more sluggishly and cause his stamina to recover at a reduced rate.
 In the same vein, having lower stamina will make Snake more likely to sustain an injury because being tired causes him to make more mistakes.
-Stamina will also be drained when you perform nearly any physical action with more strenuous activities like running uphill, swimming or punching enemies in the dick draining it more quickly.
+Stamina will also be drained when you perform nearly any physical action with more strenuous activities like running uphill, swimming or punching enemies in the face draining it more quickly.
 Along with making you more prone to injury, having low stamina will make it harder to aim your weapon, make it easier for enemies to overpower you in hand-to-hand combat and will occasionally make Snake’s stomach audibly growl, something that can give your position away.
 Let Snake’s stamina fall to zero and he’ll pass-out for a few minutes because he’s too fatigued to go on.